• Skip to primary navigation

 So, my version of this classic sweet quick bread has a short 15-minute prep time, which includes gathering the ingredients and measuring them.
 The key to this quick prep time is the method of how the batter is mixed.

-The labeled ingredients for banana nut bread.
-Clockwise from top left: brown sugar, butter, bananas, eggs, flour, honey, chopped nuts, vanilla, nutmeg, cinnamon, baking soda, baking powder, & salt.
+Banana Nut Bread Ingredients labeled, clockwise from top left: brown sugar, butter, bananas, eggs, all purpose flour, honey, chopped nuts, vanilla, nutmeg, cinnamon, baking soda, baking powder, & salt.

 Here's what you need to make Banana Nut Bread: